PrefectHQ/prefect/docs/concepts/flows.md

 A task that represents a subflow will be annotated as such in its `state_details` via the presence of a `child_flow_run_id` field.
 A subflow can be identified via the presence of a `parent_task_run_id` on `state_details`.

 You can define multiple flows within the same file.
 Whether running locally or via a [deployment](/concepts/deployments/), you must indicate which flow is the entrypoint for a flow run.

+!!! warning "Cancelling subflow runs"
+    In line subflow runs, i.e. those created without `run_deployment`, cannot be cancelled without cancelling their parent flow run.
+If you may need to cancel a subflow run independent of its parent flow run, we recommend deploying it separately and starting it using the [run_deployment](/api-ref/prefect/deployments/#prefect.deployments.run_deployment) method.

 ```python
 from prefect import flow, task